Moritzbu/Migration-in-Scientific-Communities/README.md

 ## Fundamental Questions

-- How do the university rankings represent capacity in therms the research and do their top-university attractivity lead to e uneven distribution of good researchers?
+- How do the university rankings represent capacity in therms the research and do their top-university attractivity lead to an uneven distribution of good researchers?
-- Is the distribution of quality researchers optimal respectively is the behaveour of the good researchers optimal? (i.e. loss of capazities because they don't want to take positions at small universities)
+- Is the distribution of quality researchers optimal respectively is the behaviour of the good researchers optimal? (i.e. loss of capazities because they don't want to take positions at small universities)
 - Is the personel distribution optimal or could a increased attractivity of small universities lead to a better distribution?

 ## Expected Results